kozinaki/letz/README.md

 class=com.example.HelloWorld
 build=build/bin
 log=false
 ```

 For build tool
 ```
 ./build.sh
 ```
-Also there are two argument keys:
+Also there are could be two argument keys:
-**~/home/user/myJars/** - where letz.jar could store.
+* **~/home/user/myJars/** - where letz.jar could store.
 This useful for letz.sh script for launching letz.jar.
-**~/home/user/bin/** - where letz.sh could store for launching from anywhere.
+* **~/home/user/bin/** - where letz.sh could store for launching from anywhere.

 For example
 ```
 ./build.sh ~/home/user/myJars/ ~/home/user/bin/